 - 3.62.
 General provisions for compliance with the Wire Transfer Regulation (Regulation (EC) 1781/2006 on information on the payer accompanying transfers of funds) are provided in Part I, paragraphs 5.2.10ff Electronic Transfer of funds, and Part III, Specialist guidance 1: Transparency in electronic payments (Wire transfers). - 3.63.
-Issuers are subject to the obligations of the Wire Transfer Regulation in their role as PSP of the payer, PSP of the payer and intermediary PSP.
+Issuers are subject to the obligations of the Wire Transfer Regulation in their role as PSP of the payer, PSP of the payee and intermediary PSP.
 An overview of these requirements is provided schematically at Appendix I to this guidance. - 3.64.
-Payments using electronic money and funding of purses: - (i) Transactions up to $\[ \in \]$ 1,000 [£800] in value do not require the collection or sending of Complete Information on the Payer (CIP), as these transactions are subject to the exemption provided by Article 3(3) of the Wire Transfer Regulation. - (ii) Transactions exceeding €1,000 [£800] in value require the collection, verification and sending of CIP on a risk-weighted basis as set out elsewhere in this guidance or as set out at A1.9 to A1.19 of Part III, Specialist guidance 1: Transparency in electronic payments (Wire transfers). - (iii) Where an electronic money purse is funded through a card payment exceeding €1,000 [£800], it has been agreed that for practical purposes such a transaction consitutes payment for goods and services under Article 3(2) of the Regulation, and consequently the sending of the card PAN number satisfies the requirement for a unique identifier to accompany the transfer of funds.
+Payments using electronic money and funding of purses: - (i) Transactions up to €1,000 [£800] in value do not require the collection or sending of Complete Information on the Payer (CIP), as these transactions are subject to the exemption provided by Article 3(3) of the Wire Transfer Regulation. - (ii) Transactions exceeding €1,000 [£800] in value require the collection, verification and sending of CIP on a risk-weighted basis as set out elsewhere in this guidance or as set out at A1.9 to A1.19 of Part III, Specialist guidance 1: Transparency in electronic payments (Wire transfers). - (iii) Where an electronic money purse is funded through a card payment exceeding €1,000 [£800], it has been agreed that for practical purposes such a transaction consitutes payment for goods and services under Article 3(2) of the Regulation, and consequently the sending of the card PAN number satisfies the requirement for a unique identifier to accompany the transfer of funds.
 See Part III, Specialist guidance 1: Transparency in electronic payments (Wire transfers), paragraph 1.17.
-However, subsequent payments from the electronic money purse must be in accordance with (i) and (ii) above. - (iv) When funding transactions exceeding €1,000 [£800] are made from a bank account or other financial institution account in the EU, CIP can be substituted with an account number or a unique identifier enabling the transaction to be traced back to the payer (see Article 6 of the Wire Transfer Regulation). - 3.65.
-Redemption of electronic money: - (i) Payments made to customers in redemption of electronic money are usually made by bank transfer.
-Redemption comprises a payment by the issuer as principal (payer) to the electronic money account holder.
-Issuers may, however, attach customer (in addition to their own) CIP to the redemption transaction in the usual way benefitting from the provisions for inter EU payments where applicable, and ensuring additional information is available to the payee PSP. - (ii) Where redemption is made in cash, this benefits from the exemption from the Wire Transfer Regulation for cash withdrawals from a customer's own account provided by Article 3(7)(a). - 3.66.
-Verification of identity for CIP information should be undertaken on a risk-weighted basis as provided for elsewhere in this guidance or as set out in paragraphs A1.9 to A1.19 of Part III, Specialist guidance 1: Transparency in electronic payments (Wire transfers).
+However, subsequent payments from the electronic money purse must be in accordance with (i) and (ii) above. - (iv) When funding transactions exceeding €1,000 [£800] are made from a bank account or other financial institution account in the EU, CIP can be substituted with an account number or a unique identifier enabling the transaction to be traced back to the payer (see Article 6 of the Wire Transfer Regulation).